BKover99/S.-Pombe-MLPs/README.md

 # S.-Pombe-MLPs
-This repository contains all the code to produce the findings in my Master's thesis and the subsequent research article.
+This repository contains all the code to produce the findings in Kövér et al.: Genetic and environmental determinants of multicellular-like phenotypes in fission yeast

+This github repo contains all code and smaller data files.
+To access the data please clone the repository.
+For the full repository with larger data files please visit Figshare ().

 The structure of the repository is as follows: